Rdatatable/data.table/README.md

 #### BUG FIXES

-  1. `fread()` :
+  1. `fread()`:
     * now accepts line breaks inside quoted fields.
-[Thanks to Clayton Stanley for highlighting](http://stackoverflow.com/questions/21006661/fread-and-a-quoted-multi-line-column-value).
+Thanks to Clayton Stanley for highlighting [here on SO](http://stackoverflow.com/questions/21006661/fread-and-a-quoted-multi-line-column-value).
     * now accepts trailing backslash in quoted fields.
-[Thanks to user2970844 for highlighting](http://stackoverflow.com/questions/24375832/fread-and-column-with-a-trailing-backslash).
+Thanks to user2970844 for highlighting [here on SO](http://stackoverflow.com/questions/24375832/fread-and-column-with-a-trailing-backslash).
     * Blank and `"NA"` values in logical columns (`T`,`True`,`TRUE`) no longer cause them to be read as character, [#567](https://github.com/Rdatatable/data.table/issues/567).
 Thanks to Adam November for reporting.
 Tests added.

   2. When joining to fewer columns than the key has, using one of the later key columns explicitly in j repeated the first value.
 A problem introduced by v1.9.2 and not caught bythe 1,220 tests, or tests in 37 dependent packages.
 Test added.
 Many thanks to Michele Carriero for reporting.

     ```R
     DT = data.table(a=1:2, b=letters[1:6], key="a,b")    # keyed by a and b
     DT[.(1), list(b,...)]    # correct result again (joining just to a not b but using b)